Christian Anxiety. That should be an oxymoron, right?

 Is Christian Anxiety a thing?
 Yes, good Christians can get anxious

 All Christians struggle and suffer.
 It’s important to grasp that we were created with nervous systems designed to respond to the trials and traumas of life.
 Your responses simply may have shifted into overdrive.
-To hide them, deny them, or question your own faith simply creates a cycle of shame you don’t have to endure.
+To hide or deny them can simply create a cycle of shame you don’t have to endure.
+Now, God might very well be calling you to a life of increased faith, sanctification, nervous system healing, and a greater revelation of who He is in response to the anxiety you experience.
+But, it is the enemy of our souls who wants to keep us ashamed of our need for maturity, growth, and healing.

 Your frustration with the power that anxiety has in your life is shared by many Christians.
-They too, feel burdened by the way fear and worry interferes with everyday life.
+They too, feel burdened by the way fear and worry interfere with everyday life.
 You are not alone in feeling that your perpetual upset seems to keep you at odds with a divine command to live without fear.
+Persistent fear does make it hard to enter into all that is available to you as a precious, beloved, child of the King.

 Your anxiety is a shared struggle, not a shameful secret